Lecrapouille/ChessNeuNeu/README.md

 # ChessNeuNeu

-Not an effective chess engine but just a brainstorming/proof of concept project for understanding how neural network (NN) can learn by itself the movement of figures.
+Not an effective chess engine but just a brainstorming/proof of concept project for understanding how neural network (NN) can learn and play chess (mainly the movement of figures).

-This project has started after the reading of this article: https://www.futura-sciences.com/tech/actualites/technologie-alphazero-ia-google-deepmind-devient-imbattable-echecs-61409/ which make interrogate ourself on how well NN can understand well chess strategies.
+This project has started after the reading of this article: https://www.futura-sciences.com/tech/actualites/technologie-alphazero-ia-google-deepmind-devient-imbattable-echecs-61409/ which make us interrogate on how well NN can understand chess strategies, what filters/patterns they really learnt for evaluating the chessboard (cost function used in minimax/alphabeta pruning).
+It's very difficult to evaluate what IA have really learnt.
+We know that neural network can have errors, biases ... and for evalutating a chessboard position, even if an IA does 10-30% of errors when selecting the best move, it'll difficult for human to prove it (especially with IA having such a huge ELO levels).

+To simplify the problem, we can start asking us if an IA can simply learn by themselves the figure movements.
+I guess that in AlphaZero chess rules and figure movements is hardcoded and IA improves minimax/alphabeta pruning.
+In this case even a 1% error is not
+acceptable: the IA is not allowed to cheat when moving its figures.
+In addition, knowing that smallest chess programs have 100 lines of codes of C or Python (including board evaluation), it is interesting to know how fastidious (in term of memory for storing the NN, in term of training iterations) it is to create a neural network doing the equivalent of 100 lines of code.
+A final question could be: is it possible to generate this 100 lines of code from the neural network ?

 ## Project features

 Implemented:
 * Hard coded chess rules for knowing legal moves.
 Can be used as supervizor for learning NN.
 * Communication with some chess engines (Stockfish or TCSP).
 Other engines can be easily added.
+They can be used as supervizor for learning NN but also for estimating the board position.
 * GUI: with basic interaction with the human player.
 GUI and Players are thread separated meaning the GUI is not blocked when player is computing the next move.